-(2) In the event of a change in control, there is no accelerated vesting of options or RSUs provided that the acquirer assumes all existing, outstanding stock options and RSUs of the individual.
+- (2) In the event of a change in control, there is no accelerated vesting of options or RSUs provided that the acquirer assumes all existing, outstanding stock options and RSUs of the individual.
 These tables have been prepared under that assumption.
-However, if the acquirer does not assume all existing, outstanding stock options and RSUs of the individual, all unvested stock options and RSUs become fully vested and the value indicated in the third column would apply upon a change in control.
-The amounts shown in the third column are calculated using the exercise price for each unvested stock option and the closing price of our common stock on November 30, 2017, which was \$41.34.
-For purposes of computing amounts attributable to accelerated vesting, the second and third columns exclude all unvested performance share units awarded under our Long-Term Incentive Plan as those amounts are undeterminable.

-- (3) Represents the estimated value (based on the cost as of November 30, 2017) of continuing benefits (medical, dental, and vision) for: - 18 months in the case of an involuntary termination of Mr. Gupta's employment, 24 months in the case of an involuntary termination in connection with a change in control; - 12 months in the case of an involuntary termination of employment of Messrs.
-Jalbert, Ainsworth and Tcherevik and Ms. Jarrett, other than in connection with a change in control; and - 15 months, in the case of an involuntary termination in connection with a change in control with respect to Messrs.
-Jalbert, Ainsworth and Tcherevik and Ms. Jarrett.
+However, if the acquirer does not assume all existing, outstanding stock options and RSUs of the individual, in the case of Messrs.
+Gupta and Jalbert, all unvested stock options and RSUs become fully vested and the values of stock options and RSUs indicated in the third column would apply upon a change in control, and in the case of Messrs.
+Ainsworth, Quinn and Tcherevik and Ms. Jarrett, there is limited (12 month) accelerated vesting of stock options and RSUs, and the values of stock options and RSUs indicated in the first column would apply upon a change of control.
+The amounts shown in the first and third columns are calculated using the exercise price for each unvested stock option and the closing price of our common stock on November 30, 2018, which was \$35.16.
+For purposes of computing amounts attributable to accelerated vesting, the second and third columns exclude all unvested performance share units awarded under our Long-Term Incentive Plan as those amounts are undeterminable. - (3) Represents the estimated value (based on the cost as of November 30, 2018) of continuing benefits (medical, dental, and vision) for: - 18 months in the case of an involuntary termination of Mr. Gupta's employment, 24 months in the case of an involuntary termination in connection with a change in control; - 12 months in the case of an involuntary termination of employment of Messrs.
+Jalbert, Ainsworth, Quinn and Tcherevik and Ms. Jarrett, other than in connection with a change in control; and - 15 months, in the case of an involuntary termination in connection with a change in control with respect to Messrs.
+Jalbert, Ainsworth, Quinn and Tcherevik and Ms. Jarrett.